Application to Enrollment: Pre-Med Student’s Comprehensive Guide

 You might also want to ask admissions officers if they can put you in touch with a graduate.
 Speaking to a practicing physician who attended the institution can offer another layer of insight.

 Final steps and enrolling

-As you work toward your final medical school selection, make sure you’re taking the appropriate next steps.
+As you work toward your final medical school selection, make sure you’re taking the appropriate next steps and that you’ve fulfilled all of the medical school requirements.
 Reacting to acceptance offers promptly keeps things moving for everyone, including students who may be waitlisted.

 Respond to offers of acceptance

 Most medical schools expect students to respond to an acceptance within two weeks.
 You’ll also be expected to pay an initial fee at this time.
 Remember, you can reserve a seat at multiple schools by making your deposit.
 It can be a little expensive, but this is a better option than risking waiting too long.